 • Emergency services

 • Case management

-The programs emphasize integrated and multi-disciplinary care that is best suited to address the myriad health problems faced by the homeless, exacerbated by their lack of permanent housing.
-The program’s great strength is the support it provides to health centers to coordinate “aggressive street outreach with integrated systems of primary care, mental health and substance abuse services, case management and client advocacy,” By addressing the wide-ranging needs of the homeless population, the Health Care for the Homeless program represents a vital resource for addressing the needs of the thousands of the Americans who experience homelessness every year.
+The programs emphasize integrated and multi-disciplinary care that is best suited to address the myriad health problems faced by those experiencing homelessness, that are typically exacerbated by their lack of permanent housing.
+The program’s great strength is the support it provides to health centers to coordinate “aggressive street outreach with integrated systems of primary care, mental health and substance abuse services, case management and client advocacy,” By supporting the wide-ranging needs of both short-term and longer term homeless individuals and families, the Health Care for the Homeless program represents a vital resource for addressing the needs of the thousands of the Americans who experience homelessness every year.